If you struggle with gas and bloating, this article is for you.

 The holidays are here and many of us have been overindulging in foods that we love.
 From mom’s famous potatoes to desserts loaded with sugar, saying ‘no thanks’ is unlikely this time of year.

 Overindulging in foods that are not part of your typical diet can lead to uncomfortable symptoms like gas and bloating.

 Although we look forward to the holidays, many of us dread the heavy feeling in our gut post-holiday feasts.

 The good news is that there are natural supplements to support healthier digestion and reduce gas and bloating.

-Today I’m sharing my top 3 supplements to keep your gut happy this Christmas season.
+Today I’m sharing my top 3 supplements to keep your gut happy.

 Supplement #1 – Probiotic for Gas and Bloating

 While many people know that taking probiotics is a good idea with antibiotics, few realize how amazing these gut bugs can be for digestion.
 Consider taking a probiotic supplement to help with the digestion of food and reduce gas and bloating.

-Probiotic supplements come in a range of doses from 1 billion up to 100 billion.
+Probiotic supplements come in a range of doses from 1 billion up to 100 billion (or higher).
 Since this time of year, our digestive system needs all the help it can get, consider a high potency probiotic supplement that has 50 billion (or more) live bacteria per capsule.

 Probiotics help maintain healthy gut flora and are especially helpful when choosing foods that are difficult to digest.

 When it comes to supplements, don’t be afraid to ask for assistance.
 Understanding probiotic labels is not always easy.